dreamcatchme/documentation-markdown/api/pyota/FetchTX.md

 api = Iota(&#39;https://nodes.iota.cafe:443&#39;)
 </code></pre>

-<p>You may also provide a seed.
-And you may connect to a different node, such as the IOTA DevNet.</p>
+<p>You may connect to a different node, such as the IOTA DevNet.
+You may also provide a seed.</p>

 <pre><code>api = Iota(&#39;https://nodes.devnet.iota.org:443&#39;, &#39;YOURSEEDHERE&#39;)
 </code></pre>